Matthew Yglesias

-Matthew Yglesias (/ᵻˈɡleɪsiəs/; born May 18, 1981) is an American blogger and journalist who writes about economics and politics.
+Matthew Yglesias (/ᵻˈɡleɪsiəs/ ih-GLAY-see-əs; born May 18, 1981) is an American blogger and journalist who writes about economics and politics.
 Yglesias has written columns and articles for publications such as The American Prospect, The Atlantic, and Slate.
 In 2014, he co-founded the news website Vox.

 In November 2020, Yglesias left his position as an editor and columnist at Vox to publish the newsletter Slow Boring.
 In the same month, he joined the Niskanen Center as a senior fellow.

 Early life and education

 Yglesias is the son of Rafael Yglesias, a screenwriter and novelist.
 His paternal grandfather, novelist Jose Yglesias, was of Cuban and Spanish Galician descent, while his paternal grandmother, the novelist Helen Yglesias (née Bassine) was the daughter of Yiddish-speaking immigrants from the Russian-controlled portion of Poland.
 His mother, Margaret Joskow, was a daughter of Jules Joskow, the founder of National Economic Research Associates; the economist Paul Joskow is Yglesias's uncle.
 His maternal grandparents were also of Eastern European Jewish descent.

 Yglesias went to high school at the Dalton School in New York City.
 He attended Harvard University, where he was editor in chief of The Harvard Independent and graduated in 2003 with a BA magna cum laude in philosophy.
+In 2001, he interned for Senator Chuck Schumer, reporting to communications director Bradley Tusk.

 Career

 Early career

-Yglesias started blogging in early 2002, while still in college, focusing mainly on American politics and public policy issues, often approached from an abstract, philosophical perspective.
+Yglesias started blogging in early 2002, while still in college, focusing mainly on American politics and public policy issues.
+While blogging, he came to know future Vox-collaborator Ezra Klein.
 Yglesias joined the American Prospect as a writing fellow upon his graduation in 2003, subsequently becoming a staff writer.
 His posts appeared regularly on the magazine's collaborative weblog TAPPED.

 From June 2007 until August 2008, Yglesias was a staff writer at The Atlantic Monthly, and his blog was hosted on the magazine's website, The Atlantic.
 In July 2008, he announced that he would leave The Atlantic Monthly for the Center for American Progress where he wrote for its blog, ThinkProgress, because he missed "the sense of collegiality that comes from working with like-minded colleagues on a shared enterprise" and thought he could "help advance their mission."
 On November 21, 2011, he left ThinkProgress to work as a business and economics correspondent at Slate's Moneybox.

 Andrew Sullivan, a fellow blogger, takes nominations on his blog for the Yglesias Award, an honor "for writers, politicians, columnists or pundits who actually criticize their own side, make enemies among political allies, and generally risk something for the sake of saying what they believe."